 The reference contour monitoring function prevents unintentional misalignment and deliberate manipulation of the safety sensor.
 If a protective field contains an area with reference contour, the safety sensor not only monitors interruptions of the protective field, it also monitors the concurrence of the measured area contour with the set reference contour.
-If the measurement values of the area contour deviate from the defined reference contour by more than the tolerance zone of 200 mm, i.e., if no object is detected in the area with reference contour, the safety sensor switches off and the safety-related switching outputs (OSSDs) switch to off.
+The distance between the protective field and the reference must not exceed 100 mm.
+If the measurement values of the area contour deviate from the defined reference contour, i.e., if no object is detected in the area with reference contour (200 m from the protective field), the safety sensor switches off and the safety-related switching outputs (OSSDs) switch to off.

-Activate the Reference contour monitoring function together with the definition of the protective field boundaries using the configuration and diagnostics software (see chapter 9.4.4 "Creating and configuring protective/warning field pairs").
+Activate the Reference contour monitoring function together with the definition of the protective field boundaries using the configuration and diagnostic software (see chapter 9.4.4 "Creating and configuring protective/warning field pairs").